OSAKA INSTITUTE OF FASHION College

 Cooperating companies: Shima Seiki Co., Ltd./TFL Co., Ltd./FMB Co., Ltd.

-Work production: Group brand “UN” (Fashion Creator Department Knit Course & 3D Modelist Course 3rd year)
+Work created by: Group brand "UN" (3rd year Fashion Creator Knit Course and 3D Modeler Course)

 ② Possibilities of leather materials